StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 ////
 //// tab | Error Messages for Clarity

-- **Guidelines**: When a command fails, provide a clear and descriptive error message to indicate what went wrong.
+- **Guidelines**: When a command fails, provide a clear and descriptive error message indicating what went wrong.
-    - **Reason**: Descriptive error messages help users (or yourself) understand what failed and why, making it easier to troubleshoot issues.
+    - **Reason**: Descriptive error messages help users—including yourself—understand what failed and why, making it easier to troubleshoot issues.

 ///// admonition | Example
     type: example